 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around your child while he or she lies on a table.
 A computer then combines these pictures into images of slices of the part of the body being studied.

-Before the scan, your child may receive an IV (intravenous) injection of a contrast dye that helps better outline structures in the body.
-The dye may cause some flushing (a feeling of warmth, especially in the face).
+Before the scan, your child may get an IV (intravenous) injection of a contrast dye that helps better outline structures in the body.
+The dye can cause some flushing (a feeling of warmth, especially in the face).
 Some people are allergic and get hives.
 Rarely, more serious reactions like trouble breathing or low blood pressure can occur.
-Be sure to tell the doctor if your child has any allergies or has ever had a reaction to any contrast material used for x-rays.
+Be sure to tell the doctor if your child has any allergies (especially to iodine or shellfish) or has ever had a reaction to any contrast material used for x-rays.

 CT scans take longer than regular x-rays, but not as long as MRI scans.
-A CT scanner has been described as a large donut, with a narrow table in the middle opening.
+A CT scanner has been described as a large donut, with a narrow table that slides in and out of the middle opening.
 Your child will need to lie still on the table while the scan is being done.
-During the test, the table slides in and out of the scanner.
-Your child may need to be sedated before the test to stay still and help make sure the pictures come out well.
+Your child may be given medicine to help them stay calm or even go to sleep during the test to help make sure the pictures come out well.

 A bone scan can help show if the retinoblastoma has spread to the skull or other bones.
-Most children with retinoblastoma do not need to have a bone scan.
-It is normally used only when there is a strong reason to think retinoblastoma may have spread beyond the eye.
+Most children with retinoblastoma don’t need to have a bone scan.
+It is normally used only when there is a strong reason to think retinoblastoma might have spread beyond the eye.

 For this test, a small amount of low-level radioactive material is injected into a vein (intravenously, or IV).
 (The amount of radioactivity used is very low and will pass out of the body within a day or so.)
-The material settles in areas of damaged bone throughout the skeleton over the course of a couple of hours.
+The material settles in abnormal areas of bone throughout the body over the course of a couple of hours.
 Your child then lies on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of the skeleton.
-Younger children may be given medicine to help keep them calm or even asleep during the test.
+Younger children may be given medicine to help them stay calm or even go to sleep during the test.

-This test shows the entire skeleton at once.
-Areas of active bone changes appear as “hot spots” on the skeleton – that is, they attract the radioactivity.
-These areas may suggest the presence of cancer, but other bone diseases can also cause the same pattern.
+Areas of active bone changes appear as “hot spots” on the scan.
+These areas may suggest cancer is in an area, but other bone diseases can also cause the same pattern.
 To help tell these apart, other tests such as plain x-rays or MRI scans of the bone might be needed.

-For more detailed information on imaging tests, see our document Imaging (Radiology) Tests.
+For more details on imaging tests, see Imaging (Radiology) Tests.

-Some other types of tests are not commonly needed for retinoblastomas, but they may be helpful in some situations.
+Other tests are not often needed for retinoblastomas, but they may be helpful in some situations.

 For most cancers, a biopsy (removing a tissue sample from the tumor and looking at it under a microscope) is needed to make a diagnosis.
 Trying to biopsy a tumor at the back of the eye can often damage the eye and may spread tumor cells, so this is almost never done to diagnose retinoblastoma.
 Instead, doctors make the diagnosis based on eye exams and on imaging tests such as those listed above.
 This is why it is very important that the diagnosis of retinoblastoma is made by experts.